jleyba/js-dossier/README.md

     omitted, the closest common ancestor for all module files will be selected as the default.

+ * `moduleNamingConvention` The module naming convention to use.
+If set to `NODE`, modules with a basename of index.js will use the name of the parent directory (e.g. "foo/bar/index.js" -> "foo/bar/").
+Must be one of {ES6, NODE}; defaults to ES6

  * `excludes` A list of .js files to exclude from processing.
 If a directory is specified, all of the .js files under that directory will be excluded.
 A glob pattern may also be specified to exclude all of the paths under the